Zesty, fresh, spicy, or sweet, there’s a salsa out there for any occasion and you can’t go wrong with any of these time-tested recipes!

 The following salsas (several do include tomatoes!) offer a fresh, flavor-packed way to level up simply prepared chicken, fish, and beef.
 Many can also be enjoyed as dips, sides salads, and toppers for a variety of green- and grain-based bowls.

-Keep this list in mind as a low-effort way to add restaurant-worthy flare to your cooking or to simply round out a meal or appetizer spread in a uniquely delicious way.
+Keep these recipes in mind as a low-effort way to add restaurant-worthy flare to your cooking or to simply round out a meal or appetizer spread in a uniquely delicious way.

 Save